Functions of bounded fractional variation and fractal currents: Change of variables and Brouwer degree

-for almost every $y \in \R^n$, see e.g.\ \cite[Lemma~3.7]{L}.
+for almost all $y \in \R^n$, see e.g.\ \cite[Lemma~3.7]{L}.
 Proposition~\ref{push_prop2} together with the constancy theorem for currents shows that $\varphi_\#\curr u = \curr v$ can be extended to a certain class of H\"older maps $\varphi$ in case $u$ is nice enough.
-We formulate this here first for arbitrary ambient spaces $X$.
+We formulate this here first for arbitrary domains $X$.